Vaticinator/U-Net-Builder/README.md

 * D -> downsample (halve the height and width but double the number of features)
 * U -> upsample (double the height and width but halve the number of features)
 * N -> none (keep unchanged height, width and the number of features)

+**u_connected**
+True -> Concatenate downsampled tensors with upsampled tensors from both sides of U.
+False -> Do not concatenate downsampled tensors with upsampled tensors from both sides of U.